Fire Pit Kits

 - Match Lit ( also referred to as Match Light or Match Throw )

 The same fire pit pan and burner are used throughout the Ignition System options, but, that’s where the similarities end.

 The Match Lit systems are very straightforward compared to a highly sophisticated Electronic Ignition system, but they will have the same pan and burner.

 Fire Pit Kits are ideal for contractors and DIY projects.
 They provide quick and easy installation and the confidence that all the components will work together.

 Fire Pit Kits are supplied complete with Ignition systems and are available in four configurations, ranging from the straight forward Match Lit systems to the highly sophisticated Electronic Ignition versions.

 These systems are only suitable for outdoor fire pits and outdoor fireplaces.
-We would recommend selecting kits with fire pit pan and burner manufactured from stainless steel.
+We would recommend selecting fire pit kits with fire pit pan and burner manufactured from stainless steel.

 Several of the leading brands now provide Lifetime Warranties on the pan and burners which are at the core of the these fire pit kits.

 All the following Fire Pit Kits and ignition systems are fully compatible with fire glass and lava rocks and are available in Natural Gas or Propane versions.

 Fire Pit Kits are also available in all the standard sizes and shapes of the manufacturers, square, round, rectangular and linear and in flat and drop in pan versions.